lvcabral/cors-anywhere/README.md

 the CORS Anywhere server only whitelists your site to prevent others from using your instance of CORS Anywhere as an open proxy.

+**⚠️ Security Warning**: See [docs/SECURITY.md](docs/SECURITY.md) for critical security considerations.
+Improper configuration can make your server vulnerable to abuse as an open proxy.

 For instance, to run a CORS Anywhere server that accepts any request from some example.com sites on port 8080, use:
 ```